-The ball will be replaced on the throw-in line one meter metre (if possible) back from the point it went out, where 'back' is defined as being towards the goal of the team that last touched the ball.
-Note that if the one meter placement would metre placement would take cause the ball to be placed off the end of the throw-in line, then it should be placed at the end of the throw in line, and not beyond.
+The ball will be replaced on the throw-in line one meter (if possible) back from the point it went out, where 'back' is defined as being towards the goal of the team that last touched the ball.
+Note that if the one meter placement would cause the ball to be placed off the end of the throw-in line, then it should be placed at the end of the throw in line, and not beyond.